USGS-R/smwrQW/README.md

 looking for a new maintainer.
 For more information, see:
 [https://owi.usgs.gov/R/packages.html#orphan](https://owi.usgs.gov/R/packages.html#orphan)

-If you are interested in becoming the official maintainer of `rloadest`, please email gs-w_r_admin@usgs.gov.
+If you are interested in becoming the official maintainer of `smwrQW`, please email gs-w_r_admin@usgs.gov.

 In the meantime, we rely on community involvement to report and fix bugs.